Unity Railways, PA track plan HO

 • Designed by Dan Bourque

 L&N LogoThe L&N’s KD sub connected the coalfields of Kentucky to its connections and power plants in the south.
 Originally the Knoxville & Atlanta or K&A, the line ran south from Corbin, KY to Knoxville and on to Nashville, TN.
-In addition to the flow of coal from the L&N’s Eastern Kentucky (EK) and Cumberland Valley (CV) Divisions/Subs, the KD Sub had a modest number of loaders along its main along with several small branches including the Clear Fork Branch (Clairfield Branch) … Read more
+In addition to the flow of coal from the L&N’s Eastern Kentucky (EK) and Cumberland Valley (CV) Divisions/Subs, the KD Sub had a modest number of loaders along its main along with several small branches including the Clear Fork Branch (Clairfield … Read more

 CRR N&W St Paul, VA track plan N